Services, Fees, and Insurance

 Please note that full payment is expected at the conclusion of our visit.

-As a courtesy, my biller will submit the claim for our visit.
+For an additional $10 fee, my biller will submit the claim for our visit on your behalf.

 I don't have Aetna.
 What does the visit cost?